Benjamin R. Merkle

-Benjamin R. Merkle is president of New Saint Andrews College, a Christian college in Idaho, United States.
+Benjamin R. Merkle (born 1972) is president of New Saint Andrews College, a Christian college in Idaho, United States.

 Merkle studied at the University of Idaho and the University of Oxford, obtaining a D. Phil. in 2012.
 He was appointed president of New Saint Andrews in 2015.

 In 2009, Merkle wrote The White Horse King: The Life of Alfred the Great.
 In 2015 his D. Phil. dissertation was published by Oxford University Press under the title Defending the Trinity in the Reformed Palatinate: The Elohistae.
 He previously served as executive minister of Christ Church, and has also served as managing editor of Credenda/Agenda.